gb-blockchain-1920/dApp1_project/README.md

 ```
 This will start the express server at `http://localhost:3000`.
 If you are in GCP, it will start the server at `http://<your GCP external IP>:3000`.
 Please note that you have to enable the firewall rules to allow port 3000 to be exposed in your GCP Compute Engine.

+Then from your local machine, deploy the code in the `frontend` folder using `npm start`.

 ### Resources